Praveengupta1/Praveengupta1/README.md

 ### Glad to see you here! &nbsp;

-I am pursuing a Bachelor's degree in Computer Engineering and am interested in a variety of technologies and topics.
+I am pursuing a Bachelor's degree in Computer Engineering and I am interested in a variety of technologies and topics.
 My areas of expertise include software development and competitive programming.
 I enjoy learning about new technology.If you have any questions about technology, I am pleased to assist you.